airportyh/geartrain/README.md

 Using the Loader
 ----------------

-In your html page, first include the `chains.js`
+In your html page, first include the `chains.js` - you can find this in the `dist` folder, which can be re-built by running `bin/build`.

     <script src="chains.js"></script>